jsohlendorff/continuous_time_LTMLE/note.typ

 cannot typically be derived in closed form.
 Also, the model should be chosen such that the predictions are $[0,1]$-valued.

+// JOHAN: the algorithm does not seem to adress the probability of treatment weights?
+//        how would the algorithm work in uncensored data?
 The algorithm can then be stated as follows:

 - For each event point $k = K, K-1, dots, 1$ (starting with $k = K$):